madridccppug/workshop-telegram-bot/README.md

 In these examples we are demonstrating how to build a Telegram bot using the library developed by @reo7sp: [tgbot-cpp](https://github.com/reo7sp/tgbot-cpp)

-Slides corresponding to the [workshop on March 21th](https://docs.google.com/presentation/d/1B5pPftL06dW1k87M5eyMk-MwfkqXWhzXmXrN0kKP0dk/edit?usp=sharing) by Madrid C/C++ User Group
+:orange_book: Slides corresponding to the [workshop on March 21th](https://docs.google.com/presentation/d/1B5pPftL06dW1k87M5eyMk-MwfkqXWhzXmXrN0kKP0dk/edit?usp=sharing) by Madrid C/C++ User Group

 ### Prerrequisites